wrbs/mono-public/duniverse/dune_/doc/overview.rst

      tree.
 It can also specify a custom formatter.

    placeholder substitution
-     A build step in which placeholders such as ``3.16.0`` in source files are replaced by concrete values such as ``1.2.3``.
+     A build step in which placeholders such as ``3.20.2`` in source files are replaced by concrete values such as ``1.2.3``.
 It is performed by :ref:`dune-subst` for development versions and dune-release_ for releases.

+   stanza
+     A fragment of a file interpreted by Dune, that will appear as a s-expression at the top-level of a file.
+For example, the :doc:`/reference/dune/library` stanza describes a library.
+This can be either a generic term ("the library stanza") or it can refer to a particular instance in a file ("the executable stanza in ``bin/dune``").

 Project Layout
 ==============